HarshitSingh1647/Server-Essentials-Modpack/README.md

 # Server-Essentials-Modpack- https://modrinth.com/modpack/server-essentials-fabric
 # _**Optimizations ⚡**_

+Highly optimised⚡🚀 minecraft server. super easy to setup with EVERYTHING PRECONFIGURED 🖥️ .
+Includes important features that every server needs 🚔.works great with just 1GB ram 🔥
+# _**Optimizations ⚡**_

-This modpack contains the most nesscary mods to optimize a minecraft server to its limits without damaging any vanilla mechanism.
+This modpack contains the most necessary mods to optimize a minecraft server to its limits without damaging any vanilla mechanism.
+SUPER EASY TO USE!

+**_I have configured everything👨‍💻👨‍💻 for you.
+Ready to play instantly_**

 - Better chunck generation🚀.
 Perfect for SMP!
 - Better networking, play lagfree with bad ping🛜